rticommunity/openssl-cng-engine/docs/rst/about.rst

 STORE (ossl_store)
 **********************

-The second component is CNG-based implementation of an `OpenSSL STORE <https://www.openssl.org/docs/man1.1.1/man7/ossl_store.html>`_.
+The second component is a CNG-based implementation of an `OpenSSL STORE <https://www.openssl.org/docs/man1.1.1/man7/ossl_store.html>`_.
 The store component currently supports enumerating over, addressing and using public key certificates and (private) keys.
 For that, the loader leverages, among others, `CNG Key Storage Functsion <https://docs.microsoft.com/en-us/windows/win32/seccng/cng-key-storage-functions>`_.
 These functions are exposed via the ``ncrypt.h`` header file in the Windows SDK, and provided by the ``Ncrypt.dll`` library.
 Therefore, the associated naming convention for the CNG Engine is to use ``ncrypt`` in project names, like ``engine-ncrypt`` or ``lib-store-ncrypt``.
 Additionally, it leverages `functions to interact with the Certificate Store <https://docs.microsoft.com/en-us/windows/win32/api/wincrypt/>`_.

 The URI addressing schema format aligns with the `PowerShell's Certificate Provider <https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/about/about_certificate_provider?view=powershell-7.1>`_.
 For a detailed overview of the supported store mechanisms, see section :ref:`store_rst`.